-The Board of directors of BNP Paribas approved the Group consolidated financial statements on 31 January 2024.
+The Board of directors of BNP Paribas approved the Group consolidated financial statements on 3 February 2025.

-The consolidated financial statements of the BNP Paribas Group are presented for the years ended 31 December 2023 and 31 December 2022.

-In accordance with Annex I of European Delegated Regulation (EU) n° 2019/980, the consolidated financial statements for the year ended 31 December 2021 are provided in the Universal registration document filed with the Autorité des Marchés Financiers on 24 March 2023 under number D.23-0143.
+The consolidated financial statements of the BNP Paribas Group are presented for the years ended 31 December 2024 and 2023.
+In accordance with Annex I of European Delegated Regulation (EU) n° 2019/980 as amended by Delegated Regulation (EU) n° 2020/1273, the consolidated financial statements for the year ended 31 December 2022 are provided in the Universal registration document filed with the Autorité des Marchés Financiers on 22 March 2024 under number D.24-0158.

 On 18 December 2021, the Group concluded an agreement with BMO Financial Group for the sale of 100% of its retail and commercial banking activities in the United States operated by the BancWest cash-generating unit.
-The terms of this transaction fall within the scope of application of IFRS 5 relating to groups of assets and liabilities held for sale (see note 9.e Discontinued activities) leading to isolate the "Net income from discontinued activities" on a separate line.
+The terms of this transaction fall within the scope of application of IFRS 5 relating to groups of assets and liabilities held for sale (see note 8.e Discontinued activities) leading to isolate the "Net income from discontinued activities" on a separate line.
 A similar reclassification is made in the statement of net income and changes in assets and liabilities recognised directly in equity and in the cash flow statement.